gaoliyao/gaoliyao.github.io/index.md

 - **Bayesian Uncertainty Quantification in Model Discovery with Deep Sparse Identification of Nonlinear Dynamics.** <br />
 *with Professor Nathan Kutz, University of Washington* <br />
 In this work, we construct Bayesian posterior via Stochastic Gradient Langevin Dynamics to perform model discovery with quantification of uncertainty.
-We apply Auto-encoder architecture with constraints for discovery of governing equation, and select laplace, spike-and-slab, regularized horseshoe prior to promote sparsity.
+We apply auto-encoder with constraints for discovery of governing equation, and select Gaussian-Laplace prior to promote sparsity.
+We are doing further experiments for video (optical flow) data.

 - **Rotation-Scale Equvariant Networks with Decomposed Convolutional Filters.** <br />
-*with Dr. Wei Zhu, UMass Amherst* <br />
+*with Professor Wei Zhu, UMass Amherst* <br />
-We build decomposed convolutional filters (DCF) to equip CNNs with certain basis (Fourier-Bessel, Hermite polynomial with Gaussian envelope) to build equivariance on transformation in rotation-scaling-translation group.
-We show robustness of DCF representation in theory with improved performances in deep learning experiments.
+We build decomposed convolutional filters (DCF) to equip CNNs with certain basis (Fourier-Bessel, Hermite polynomial) to build equivariance on transformation in rotation-scaling-translation group.
+We show robustness of DCF representation in theory with improved performances in deep learning experiments on rotated MNIST, rotated Fashion-MNIST, and STL-10.

 <br />